 Be open to learning and growth.
 Infidelity does not have to mean the end of the relationship.
 I have worked with many couples who have been able to use infidelity as a “wake up call” and move forward in a positive direction.
 Whatever is going to happen with the relationship will take time and work to figure out.
 Being open to exploring a variety of possible outcomes will lead you to a more resolved ending, or new beginning.

-Author: Stephanie Macadaan
+Author: Stephanie Saari

 I am a Licensed Marriage and Family Therapist in California.
 I love working with couples and individuals to find strength, growth and empowerment through their struggles and challenges.